ValeriyaKunichik/triage-pro/README.md

 The model is designed for early triage and clinical decision support using only admission-time data.

-This reflects real hospital conditions, where detailed diagnostic information may not yet be available.
+This reflects real hospital conditions, where detailed laboratory or imaging information may not yet be available, but decisions still need to be made.

 ---